ericsonga/APCSAReview/_sources/Unit9-Inheritance/topic-9-5-hierarchies.rst

   :language: java
   :autograde: unittest

   Scroll down to look at the Dog class and add a similar Cat class that extends Pet.
+Don't make the Cat class public because there can only be 1 public class in a file.
 Scroll back to the main method and add some Cat objects to the ArrayList too.
 Does the petList work with Cats too?
   ~~~~
   import java.util.*; // for ArrayList